gisogrimm/ovbox/README.md

 be changed with the `-l` flag).

-Upon session registration, this will start a TASCAR session, with something like these network clients (details will specify on your configuration):
+Upon session registration, this will start a TASCAR session, with something like these network clients (details will depend on your configuration):

 ````